-Humanitarian workers are increasingly exposed to challenging, insecure, remote or hostile environments due to lawlessness, political instability and armed conflict, so there is a compelling need for them to be adequately prepared for any dangers they may encounter.
+Humanitarian workers and professionals are increasingly exposed to challenging, insecure, remote or hostile environments due to lawlessness, political instability and armed conflict.
+It is essential they are adequately prepared for any dangers they may encounter.

-Participants will receive a TECC Level 1 Certificate issued through Real Response.
-The course content is recognised through Committee for Tactical Emergency Casualty Care (C-TECC).
+Each participant will receive a TECC Level 1 Certificate issued through Real Response.
+The course content is recognised through the Committee for Tactical Emergency Casualty Care (C-TECC).

 Degree of Difficulty

 Please note that this course is both psychologically and physically demanding.

 It is standard practice for RedR Australia to include a qualified psychologist with extensive experience in psychological debriefs and critical incident support as part of the training team for this course.